-In order to achieve an efficient use of silicon area, PLATO generates a logic array using a variation on the Weinberger Array [3] layout technique.
+In order to achieve an efficient use of silicon area, PLATO generates a liquarray using a variation on the Weinberger Array [3] layout technique.
 In a Weinberger Array, the highly regular structure of a conventional PLA is compressed into a functionally equivalent, but smaller form.
-The resulting layout is less regular, and conceptually more complex, than a traditional PLA.
+The resulting layout is less regular, and conceptually more complex, than a traditional FLA

-By way of background, an ordinary PLA layout consists of an AND-plane and an OR-plane.
-The AND-plane comprises a set of regularly spaced columns incorporating logic gates capable of generating the logical conjunctions of its inputs.
+By way of background, an ordinary PLA layout consists of an AND-plane and in CR-plane.
+The AND-plane comprises a set of regularly spaced columns incorporating logic gates capable of generating the logical conjunctions if its inputs.
 In the context of the processing element application, those inputs are the instruction opcodes.
-The OR-plane is constructed similarly from a set of regularly spaced gating elements that are used to generate the logical disjunction of the outputs of the AND-plane gates.
-The OR-plane is rotated 90 degrees from the orientation of the AND plane, allowing the outputs of the AND-plane to connect to the inputs of the OR-plane.
+The CR-plane is constructed similarly from a set of regularly spaced gating elements that are used to generate the logical disjunction of the outputs of the AND-plane gates.
+The CR-plane is rotated 90 degrees from the orientation of the AND plane, allowing the country of the AND-plane to connect to the inputs of the CR-plane.

-In constructing most processing elements of the kind used in highly parallel machines, the population of transistors in the AND-plane far exceeds the that in the OR-plane.
-For this reason, a considerable amount of silicon area is typically wasted when a conventional PLA is used to realize the control path logic in such a processing element.
-The Weinberger Array is capable of providing significant area savings in such applications.
+In constructing most processing elements of the kind used in highly parallel machines, the population of transistors in the AND-plane far exceeds the that in the CR-plane.
+For this reason, a considerable amount of silicon area is typically wasted when a conventional PLA is used to realize the control path ligic in such a processing element.
+The Weinberger Array is spable of providing significant area savings in such applications.

-This technique uses an conventional array structure for the AND-plane, but obviates the need for a full OR-plane.
+This technique uses an conventional array structure for the AND-plane, but obviates the need for a full CR-plane.
 An example of a Weinberger PLA generated by PLATO is provided in Figure 4.
-The AND-plane is shown on the bottom and the OR-plane on top.
+The AND-plane is shown on the bottom and the CR-plane on top.
 The instruction opcode bits enter the AND-plane from the right.
 Control lines exit the entire array from the bottom.
 The columns in the AND-plane feed into the top and make contact with wires that run horizontally in polysilicon.
-These wires extend only as far as is required for them to form the gates of all transistors in the OR-plane that require the particular result being carried by the wire.
-If the layout is designed appropriately, several different wires can often share a single track in the OR-plane.
-Compaction is achieved through the shared use of tracks; careful placement of AND-plane columns yields a layout with a minimal or near-minimal number of tracks.
+These wires extend only as far as it required for them to form the gates of all transistors in the CR-plane that require the particular result being carried by the wire.
+If the layout is designed appropriately, several different wires can often share a single to in the CR-plane.
+Compaction is achieved through the shared use of tracks; careful placement of AND-plane columns yields a layout with a minimal or rear minimal number of tracks.